GfSE/SpecIF/documentation/03_SpecIF_JSON-Schema.md

 ### Property classes

 Property classes define the type and kind of a property.
-The property is the element in SpecIF containing the values of the PLM data.
+The property is the SpecIF element containing the values of the PLM data.
-Resource and Statement elements contain an array of defined property instances to store the PLM values.
+Resource and statement elements contain an array of defined property instances to store the PLM values.

-The property class definitions are very important, because here the name reps. title of a property is defined.
+The property class definitions are very important, because here the name resp. title of a property is defined.
 Properties are in principle key/value pairs representing data.
 The *title* JSON-property of the property class defines the term used for the property.

 The SpecIF standard also contains a standardized set of data type and class definitions.
-The properties are one integral part of a standardized vocabulary for the SpecIF data format (syntax) and the standardization allows the data exchange between different tools without manual data mapping.
+The properties are one integral part of the standardized SpecIF data format vocabulary (syntax) and the standardization allows the data exchange between different tools without manual data mapping.

 An example of property class definitions is given below.
 If no ``format`` attribute is explicitly set, ``plain`` is used as default.